wmartin11/pair-up/README.md

 # PairUp
 A scaffold for starting a new project using Angular 7.
-Review scripts in package.json to understand the scope of support for testing, bulding and documenting your work.
+Review scripts in package.json to understand the scope of support for testing, building and documenting your work.

 # Quickstart